-Good Practices √ Take the opportunity cost of existing assets into account when estimating the capital expenditure of a project that will be using these existing assets. √ Disaggregation of capital expenditures by the amount spent on goods traded internationally, the amount spent on non-traded (domestic) goods, and the amount paid to labour. ~ Depreciation expense is an accounting device that spreads the cost of capital assets over the length of life of these investments so that net income in any given year will reflect all the costs required to produce the output.
+DUX 7.
+Good Fractices and Common Wistakes in CBA of infrastructure Frojects Good Practices ✓ Take the opportunity cost of existing assets into account when estimating the capital expenditure of a project that will be using these existing assets. ✓ Disaggregation of capital expenditures by the amount spent on goods traded internationally, the amount spent on non-traded (domestic) goods, and the amount paid to labour. ~ Depreciation expense is an accounting device that spreads the cost of capital assets over the length of life of these investments so that net income in any given year will reflect all the costs required to produce the output.
 However, the depreciation expense is NOT a cash outflow and should not be included in the project's financial profile. ✓ A distinction must be made between sales and actual cash receipts, as well as purchases and actual cash payments.
-Only cash payments and receipts are included in the financial cash flow profile of projects ~ The amounts of prepaid expenses at the time they are made should be included in the cash flow statement. ~ The residual value of land recorded in the cash flow statement should be equal to the real market value of the land recorded at the beginning of the project unless the project results in some improvement or deterioration to the land.
-Common Mistakes × Failure to account for the replacement cost of assets that occurs during the project evaluation period to replace short-life machinery or equipment. × Failure to account for possible avoided capital costs in the status quo scenario. × Inclusion of depreciation expense as part of the cash flow profile of the project. × Mistaking opportunity cost of existing assets for sunk costs 7 . × Inclusion of interest during construction as part of the project's cash flow profile, even when no interests were paid during construction. × A separate recording of the change in inventory as part of the cash flow profile of the project. × Use of inconsistent prices for the construction of the cash flow statement (not accounting for impacts of inflation).
+Only cash payments and receipts are included in the financial cash flow profile of projects ✓ The amounts of prepaid expenses at the time they are made should be included in the cash flow statement. ✓ The residual value of land recorded in the cash flow statement should be equal to the real market value of the land recorded at the beginning of the project unless the project results in some improvement or deterioration to the land.
+Common Mistakes × Failure to account for the replacement cost of assets that occurs during the project evaluation period to replace short-life machinery or equipment. × Failure to account for possible avoided capital costs in the status quo scenario. × Inclusion of depreciation expense as part of the cash flow profile of the project. × Mistaking opportunity cost of existing assets for sunk costs 7 . × Inclusion of interest during construction as part of the project's cash flow profile, even when no interests were paid during construction. ~ A compared according of the change in inventory as part of the each flow profile of the

+- × A separate recording of the change in inventory as part of the cash flow profile of the project. - × Use of inconsistent prices for the construction of the cash flow statement (not accounting for impacts of inflation).